Kernix13/guitar-chord-names/README.md

 ## Features in development

+I plan to eventually add the following features:

 1. The ability to enter the notes of a chord or scale to find scales that have all, or most of the notes in the scale.
 1. SVG chord shape for the chord the user enters.